German Americans in the United States

 Masterpiece of German-American Engineering

-With the onset of high industrialization in the U.S. numerous communities with schools, churches and clubs emerged, where the German language and culture were cultivated.
+With the onset of high industrialization in the U.S. numerous communities with schools, churches, social clubs, and Turner clubs, also known as Turnvereine (German for "gymnastic societies") emerged, where the German language, sport, and culture were nurtured.

 German-Americans were among the most established population groups, both among farmers and in the new blue-collar professions.